What type of financial aid is available?

 For specific information regarding tuition and fees, including cost of living estimates, please visit Admissions and Financial Aid for the Division of the Social Sciences.

-All students can expect to defray those costs further through part-time employment on campus.
+98% of a typical MAPSS cohort receives substantial merit aid.
+Your tuition award will be applied toward any amounts listed.
+All students can expect to defray their costs further through part-time employment on campus.
 It is common for our MA students to work 5-10 hours per week.